 How Traditional Jewish Brisket Met Texas Barbecue?

-Brisket stands out in the United States as the treasure of Texas barbecue, and it is also a traditional staple for many Jewish families, particularly around Passover time.
+Brisket stands out in the United States as the treasure of Texas BBQ, and it is also a traditional staple for many Jewish families, particularly around Passover time.

 The two may be odd companions, but these traditions are intertwined .
 Jewish families have eaten brisket for centuries, partly because the hindquarters of cattle are not kosher, leaving them fewer cuts to choose from.

 When they needed to feed multitudes of people, the brisket was the cheapest option.

 In the last half of the nineteenth century, many Jews emigrated to the United States and settled in Texas, which was spacious enough for cattle.